- Welcome to FireBoard

 Is it waterproof?

 The FireBoard 2 Series units are weather resistant, but not waterproof.
 The technical definition of water resistant is that it is able to resist the penetration of water to a certain degree, but not entirely.
-The case also helps keep out dirt, dust, and other outdoor elements that can impede your FireBoard.

-While the case makes the FireBoard more durable, care should still be taken to avoid over exposure to the elements.
+While the built-in case makes the FireBoard more durable, care should still be taken to avoid over exposure to the elements.

 Does it have WiFi, etc?